Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Introduction

 \section{Introduction}

-Density ratio estimation (DRE) is a key technique in machine learning that calculates the density ratio $r^*(\mathbf{x}) = q(\mathbf{x})/p(\mathbf{x})$ between two probability distributions based on samples drawn independently from $p$ and $q$.
-DRE is integral to various machine learning methods such as generative modeling \citep{goodfellow2014generative,nowozin2016f,uehara2016generative}, mutual information estimation and representation learning \citep{belghazi2018mutual,hjelm2018learning}, energy-based modeling \citep{gutmann2010noise}, and covariate shift and domain adaptation \citep{shimodaira2000improving,huang2006correcting}.
+Density ratio estimation (DRE) is a key machine learning technique for computing the density ratio $r^*(\mathbf{x}) = q(\mathbf{x})/p(\mathbf{x})$ between two probability distributions, based on samples independently drawn from $p$ and $q$.
+DRE plays a central role in various machine learning methods, including generative modeling \citep{goodfellow2014generative,nowozin2016f,uehara2016generative}, mutual information estimation and representation learning \citep{belghazi2018mutual,hjelm2018learning}, energy-based modeling \citep{gutmann2010noise}, and covariate shift and domain adaptation \citep{shimodaira2000improving,huang2006correcting}.

-Recent advancements in DRE have been driven by neural network-based methods, which utilize neural networks as density ratio estimators.
-These methods employ loss functions derived from variational representations of $f$-divergence \citep{nguyen2010estimating,sugiyama2012density}, where the optimal function corresponds to the density ratio through the Legendre transform, achieving state-of-the-art results.
+Recent advancements in DRE have been fueled by approaches employing neural networks as density ratio estimators.
+These methods use loss functions derived from variational representations of $f$-divergence \citep{nguyen2010estimating,sugiyama2012density}, where the optimal function corresponds to the density ratio via the Legendre transform, leading to state-of-the-art performance.

-Amidst their success, ongoing research has started to elucidate the theoretical relationship between the optimization of $f$-divergence loss functions and DRE accuracy.
-For integral probability metric (IPM) loss functions, the upper and lower bounds of the $L_p$ error in DRE have been established as the minimax bounds of their optimization\citep{liang2017well,niles2022minimax}.
-More recent studies have focused on $f$-divergence loss functions to derive the upper bounds \citep{belomestny2021rates} and the minimax upper and lower bounds for the optimization of Shannon divergence loss \citep{belomestny2021rates,puchkin2024rates}.
+Despite their empirical success, recent research has started to unravel the theoretical connections between optimizing $f$-divergence loss functions and the accuracy of DRE.
+For integral probability metric (IPM) loss functions, the upper and lower bounds of the $L_p$ error in DRE have been established as the minimax bounds of their optimization \citep{liang2017well,niles2022minimax}.
+More recent studies have concentrated on $f$-divergence loss functions, deriving upper bounds \citep{belomestny2021rates} and the minimax upper and lower bounds for optimizing Shannon divergence loss \citep{belomestny2021rates,puchkin2024rates}.